Russia, Rwanda send military support to Central Africa Republic to quell election violence

 French and Russian trolls duke it out in Central Africa election, Facebook says

-(Reporting by Antoine Rolland Additional reporting by Dmitry Antonov in Moscow Writing by Alessandra Prentice, Editing by Aaron Ross and Alison Williams)
+(Reporting by Antoine Rolland Additional reporting by Dmitry Antonov in Moscow, Michelle Nichols in New York Writing by Alessandra Prentice, Editing by Aaron Ross and Alison Williams)

 ((bate.felix@thomsonreuters.com; +33 1 49 49 55 70 Twitter: @BateFelix;))